bitvijays/PhD-Resources/Misc/4_A_PhD_WP_Outline.md

 - In the outline, summarize the conclusions of the paper as a list of short phrases or sentences.
 - Do not repeat what is in the Results section, unless special emphasis is needed.
-- The Con- clusions section should be just that, and not a summary.
+- The Conclusions section should be just that, and not a summary.
 - It should add a new, higher level of analysis, and should indicate explicitly the significance of the work

 ### Experimental